Search Knowledge Base by Keyword

 How can I avoid self-employment taxes?
 This simple question was the inspiration for creating an article describing the benefits of an S Corporation.
-That original article, which was about four pages long, quickly became a series of Knowledge Base articles on the Watson CPA Group website.
-The articles touched on basic topics such as how to elect S Corp status, shareholder payroll, reasonable salary determination, retirement planning, health care, fringe benefits and liability protection.
+That original article, which was about four pages long, quickly became a series of Knowledge Base articles on the WCG website.
+The articles touched on basic topics such as how to elect S Corp status, S Corp vs LLC, shareholder payroll, reasonable salary determination, retirement planning, health care, fringe benefits and liability protection.

 Those broad topics demanded much more information, both horizontally by spanning into more related issues, and vertically by digging deeper into the granular yet riveting levels of the tax code.
 The articles were grouped and relabeled as the Taxpayer’s Comprehensive Guide to LLCs and S Corps which grew to 39 pages in its first edition.
 Sorry, all the good titles were taken (remember, the longer the title the less important the material is.
 Bible, Beowulf, Caddyshack… short and sweet).
 The Hunt for Red October is one exception, yet we digress.

 Time marched on, and more information was added to the first edition such as expanded retirement planning concerns, health care options after the Affordable Care Act and business valuations including exit strategies.
 Boom, we now had our second edition at over 100 pages.
 At that point it was suggested by some clients and colleagues to convert the PDF into an eBook as well as paperback.